 3. Select a Topic

 This one’s a no-brainer.
 You need to have a clear, well-defined topic in place to base your webinar on.
 Once you’ve chosen a topic, develop your content strictly around it- ensuring that your focus remains razor-sharp and doesn’t digress from the central issue at hand.
 Webinars that lack direction and are all over the place will fail to bring value to the audience, thereby defeating the purpose of the whole endeavor.

 4. Pick a Webinar Software

-Review the webinar softwares in the market.
+Review the webinar software in the market.
 Do a comparative analysis of their features and see which one suits your budget and requirements the best.
-A software with all the necessary bells and whistles- multiple engagement tools, customizable landing pages, a dedicated helpline and an easy registration method- is most likely to secure optimal results.
+Software with all the necessary bells and whistles- multiple engagement tools, customizable landing pages, a dedicated helpline, and an easy registration method- is most likely to secure optimal results.
 Remember, the software you choose will ultimately determine the quality of your webinar, so don’t skimp on it or settle for something substandard.

 5. Pick a Speaker

 You’ll obviously need presenters for your webinar.
 It’s up to you what format you want to go for: host and presenter, single presenter, dual presenter, or a panel.
 Get on board confident and articulate presenters who have a good grip on the material and can take out time to sufficiently prepare for the session.
 Equally important is to pick a presenter who is willing to do the job.
 Presenters who’ve reluctantly taken up the role just won’t be able to generate interest or deliver the impact that an enthusiastic presenter can.